CCarissimo/RapidRL/presentation/exploration.md

 ![For a single state x we can estimate value over multiple abstractions.
 We can then choose to combine them to produce a single value estimate for state x.](images/abstractors_combined.png)

-# Approach - Non-Objective Search
+# Approach - Auxiliary-Objective Search

-DO NOT: pursue objective maximizing behavior
+DO NOT: pursue reward maximizing behavior

 DO: pursue 'novel' behavior

 via intrinsic rewards

 # Approach - Intrinsic Rewards

 ![Recall our discussion of Munchausen RL.
 A reward is extrinsic when it comes from the environment.
 A reward is intrinsic when it comes from the agent.
 An intrinsic reward can be mixed with extrinsic rewards as an Optimistic Bonus term.](images/intrinsic_reward.png)

-# Approach - Non-Objective Search
+# Approach - Auxiliary-Objective Search

 > Criticism: internal reward just another objective

-> Rebuttal: novelty rewards are based on past behaviors and mostly orthogonal to objective rewards
+> Rebuttal: novelty rewards are based on past behaviors and mostly orthogonal to external rewards

 Lehman, Stanley (2011)

 Best when always changing, non-stationary, diverging.

 # Approach - Count Based Exploration

 SUBJECT: $\{f_i\}_{i \in M, t}:$ features